Here's When 'House of the Dragon' Hits in Your Time Zone

-The Targaryens were weak at the outset of "Game of Thrones", but the silver-haired Targaryens ruled Westeros for 300 years before that -- a reign we get to see first-hand with HBO's upcoming "House of the Dragon".
+With HBO's upcoming "House of the Dragon" audiences get to see the Targaryens at the height of their powers.
 The "Game of Thrones" prequel takes us back 200 years to when there are Targaryens -- and dragons -- aplenty.

 Chronicling the peak and subsequent fall of House Targaryen, House of the Dragon hopes to recapture the magic that made Game of Thrones such a beloved hit -- at least, for six seasons.
 The show is about a civil war called The Dance of the Dragons, which erupted after two Targaryens began a blood feud over who has the right to sit on the Iron Throne.